flatironinstitute/nemos/docs/developers_notes/02-base_class.md

 1. `fit`: Adapt the model using input data `X` and corresponding observations `y`.
 2. `predict`: Provide predictions based on the trained model and input data `X`.
-3. `score`: Gauge the accuracy of model predictions using input data `X` against the actual observations `y`.
+3. `score`: Score the accuracy of model predictions using input data `X` against the actual observations `y`.
 4. `simulate`: Simulate data based on the trained regression model.

 Moreover, `_BaseRegressor` incorporates auxiliary methods such as `_convert_to_jnp_ndarray`, `_has_invalid_entry`